 Regarding the adjustment for unfranked dividends, the Regulator considers that the appropriateness of this assumption will depend upon the particular use of the estimated WACC.
 If, for example, a post tax WACC were used to discount a stream of cash-flows defined on a consistent basis (which would require taxation liabilities to be included in the projected cash-flows), then an adjustment to gamma to reflect the potential deferral of company tax - and hence, franking benefits - may be appropriate.
-This is because the assumed benefit from franking credits that is implied by the use of this form of post tax WACC would be independent of the assumed taxation liability.
-Thus, if the entity's actual taxation liabilities are not high enough to permit it to pay fully-franked dividends, then the benefits of dividend imputation would be overstated.
+This is because the assumed benefit from franking credits that is implied by the use of this form of post tax WACC would be independent of the assumed taxation liabilities are not high enough to permit it to pay fully-franked dividends, then the benefits of dividend imputation would be overstated.